Thermal Science

-The specific goal of this journal is to acquaint international scientists about recent scientific results accomplished in Serbia particularly and the whole Southeast Europe, and as well, to give information to the scientific community from Southeast Europe about recent results from basic research and applied science in developed countries.
+Thermal Science is a peer-reviewed open-access scientific journal founded in 1997 and published by Vinča Institute of Nuclear Sciences.
+The journal is focused on physics and chemistry, and aims to amplify recent scientific results accomplished in Serbia and Southeast Europe.

 The editor-in-chief is Vukman Bakić (Vinča Institute of Nuclear Sciences, Serbia) and Editor-In-Chief Emeritus is Prof Simeon Oka (University of Belgrade, Serbia).

 Since beginning of 2021 year, authors need to pay article processing charges, and they retain unrestricted copyrights and publishing rights.

 Abstracting and indexing

 Since 2007 year, the journal is abstracted and indexed in Scopus, and the Science Citation Index Expanded.
 According to the Journal Citation Reports, the journal has a 2021 impact factor of 1.971.